vikas9dev/AWS/aws_saa_c03/td_mcq/topic-based/13_Cloudfront.md

 ### ❌ **Incorrect Options (with reasons)**

-🔴 **The option that says: Using Amazon CloudFront distributions for your photos is incorrect.**
+<span style="color:red"><strong>🔴 The option that says: Using Amazon CloudFront distributions for your photos is incorrect.</strong></span>
 CloudFront is primarily a **Content Delivery Network (CDN)** service that speeds up the delivery of content to your customers.

-🔴 **The option that says: Blocking the IP addresses of the offending websites using NACL is also incorrect.**
+<span style="color:red"><strong>🔴 The option that says: Blocking the IP addresses of the offending websites using NACL is also incorrect.</strong></span>
 Blocking IP addresses using **NACLs** is not a very efficient method because a **quick change in IP address** would easily bypass this configuration.

-🔴 **The option that says: Storing and privately serving the high-quality photos on Amazon WorkDocs instead is incorrect** as **WorkDocs** is simply a fully managed, secure content creation, storage, and collaboration service.
+<span style="color:red"><strong>🔴 The option that says: Storing and privately serving the high-quality photos on Amazon WorkDocs instead is incorrect</strong></span> as **WorkDocs** is simply a fully managed, secure content creation, storage, and collaboration service.
 It is **not a suitable service for storing static content**.
 Amazon WorkDocs is more often used to easily create, edit, and share documents for collaboration and **not for serving object data like Amazon S3**.

 </details>